Little House on the Prairie: By the Shores of Silver Lake

 The family travels to Dakota Territory by train.
-This is the children's first train trip and they are excited by the novelty of this new mode of transportation that allows them to travel in one hour the distance it would take a horse and wagon an entire day to cover.
+This is the children's first train trip, and they are excited by the novelty of a version of transportation that allows them to travel less than an hour the distance it would take a horse and wagon an entire day to cover.

 With the family reunited and situated at the railroad camp, Laura meets her cousin Lena, and the two become good friends.

 As winter approaches and the railroad workers take down the cabins and head back east, the family wonders where they might stay for the winter.
 As luck would have it, the county surveyor needs a house-sitter while he is back east for the winter, and Pa signs up.
 It is a winter of luxury for the Ingalls family as they are given all the provisions they need in the large, comfortable house.
 They spend a cozy winter with their new friends, Mr. and Mrs. Boast, and both families look forward to starting their new claims in the spring.

 But the "spring rush" comes early.
 The large mobilization of pioneers to the Dakotas in early March prompts Pa to leave immediately on the few days' trip to the claims office.
 The girls are left alone to spend their days and nights boarding and feeding all the pioneers passing through.
 They charge 25 cents for dinner and boarding and start a savings account toward sending Mary to the School for the Blind in Vinton, Iowa.

 Pa successfully files his claim, with the aid of old friend Mr. Edwards.
 As the spring flowers bloom and the prairie comes alive with new settlers, the Ingalls family moves to their new piece of land and begins building what will become their permanent home.